maiamcc/contrasite/flashmobs/index.markdown

 footer: true
 ---

-For the past few years, I've been organizing summer contradance flash mobs in NYC.
+For a few years, I organized summer contradance flash mobs in NYC.
 We've danced in such locations as Grand Central, Union Square, Washington Square Park, and Madison Square Park.
 We usually draw a sizable crowd of onlookers, we hopefully get some folks interested in contra, we occasionally get hassled by law enforcement (that only happened once!), and we always have a blast!

 If you're wondering what goes into a contradance flash mob, or want to put on your very own, check out my [Contradance Flash Mob How-To](/flashmobs/how-to.html), i.e. some notes from my experience organizing flash mobs that may be useful to others.